 Varanasi’s liveliest and most colourful ghat.
 The name indicates that Brahma sacrificed (medh) 10 (das) horses (aswa) here.
-In spite of the oppressive boat owners, flower sellers, massage practitioners and touts try…
+In spite of the persistent boat owners, flower sellers, massage practitioners and touts try…

 Harishchandra Ghat is a cremation ghat – smaller and secondary in importance to Manikarnika, but one of the oldest ghats in Varanasi.